m0ppers/nuklear-glfw-vulkan/README.md

 The example code is a slighly modified version of the excellent https://www.vulkan-tutorial.com and will require a C++ compiler.

-A Vulkan capable graphics card (obviously).
+The Vulkan SDK and a Vulkan capable graphics card (obviously).

 `xxd` should be installed on mac and linux out of the box.
 For windows it was part of the git distribution.